Graduate Student Handbook

 The 30 hours of coursework required for the M.A., can include no more that 12 credit hours of upper division undergraduate courses (300- and 400- level) regardless of department.
 At least 21 credit hours must be for philosophy courses, of which at least 9 credit hours must be at the graduate level (600- and 700-level).
 Should a student taking this more flexible approach to the M.A. decide that they would like to continue to the Ph.D. in Philosophy at UHM, their coursework will need to satisfy all the appropriate distribution requirements.
 Thus they may need to take additional coursework, over and above the normal 30 credit hours, in order to satisfy the distribution requirements for the M.A.

-To complete the M.A., each candidate will submit three seminar papers (one of which must have been subjected to significant revision, and which is to be submitted in both revised and unrevised forms as evidence of this) to an examining committee in order to demonstrate the scope of the work the student has done toward the M.A.
+To complete the M.A., each candidate will submit three seminar papers written for Philosophy courses (one of which must have been subjected to significant revision, and which is to be submitted in both revised and unrevised forms as evidence of this) to an examining committee in order to demonstrate the scope of the work the student has done toward the M.A.
 (NB: A student who has been admitted into the M.A. program with advanced standing may, at the discretion of the Department’s Examination Coordinator, be allowed to submit just two seminar papers–one of which must have been significantly revised –for this purpose.)
 These papers will be read by a committee of three examiners.
 The culminating exam is an oral exam focusing primarily on one of those papers submitted.
 (However, if the examiners so desire, they may raise secondary questions relating to the other papers, as well.)
 The selection of the focus-paper will be made by the examining committee, which will inform the candidate of its choice a few days before the exam is to take place.
 The exam is expected to last 30-60 minutes and is not public.
 In order to receive the M.A. degree, the student must pass this examination.
 A “pass with distinction” will be required of those seeking admission to the doctoral program.
 Admission to the doctoral program will continue to be determined in accordance with existing departmental criteria.
 This M.A. examination will be scheduled in the last week or two of classes in either the Fall or Spring semester.
 Papers must be submitted to the examining committee at least three weeks before the exam is to take place.
 The membership of the examining committee is to be determined by the Department’s Examination Coordinator in consultation with the candidate.